Corsets 101: Picking Your Corset

 Step 1: Be Realistic about Your Plan

 Most people aren't going to be able to sustain an immediate total overhaul of their lifestyle long-term.
-The passion of our New Year's Resolutions or fear of the bridesmaid's dress fades, and we go back to Health-and-Fitness-1our normal routine.
+The passion of our New Year's Resolutions or fear of the bridesmaid's dress fades, and we go back to our normal routine.
 Unless you have superhuman motivation or willpower, you have to be more realistic with your fitness plan and your ability to stick with it.
 Start off by committing yourself to one lifestyle change and make it something measurable so that you can hold yourself accountable.
 Remember: It's better to make one permanent change than five changes that you can't sustain.

 For me, it was deciding that I was going to find a way to be physically active at least twice a week.
 I'll be honest, it was difficult at first.
 My busy schedule didn't leave much room for anything new, but I could see my body was wasting away from sitting at a desk all day.
 Movement had to be my first priority.